how to prevent high blood pressure

 How is it detected?

-Your primary care doctor would typically diagnose hypertension after readings of 140/90 or higher on three or more separate occasions (usually measured within a week or two).
+Your primary care doctor would typically diagnose hypertension after readings of 140/90 mmHg or higher on three or more separate occasions (usually measured within a week or two).

 How is it treated?